timofeysie/acknowledge/Generics.md

 	runtime type of ArrayList<String> : class java.util.
 ArrayList
     runtime type of ArrayList<Long>   : class java.util.
 ArrayList
 - upcasts, from a subtype up to a supertype, such as the casts from String to Object or from LinkedList<String> to List<String>  They are automatic conversions that the compiler performs implicitly, even without an explicit cast expression in the source code. if an upcast appears somewhere in the source code then it is a purely static (compile time) cast that does not have a dynamic (runtime - potentially unsafe) part.
--  we do not expect ClassCastException s when we extract an element from a list of strings.
+-  we do not expect ClassCastExceptions when we extract an element from a list of strings.
 This type of dynamic (implicit?) cast is considered a violation of the type-safety principle. the compiler emits "unchecked" warnings for every dynamic cast whose target type is a parameterized type.
 Note that an upcast whose target type is a parameterized type does not lead to an "unchecked" warning, because the upcast has no dynamic part.

+- you can, but you should not, declare a reference variable of an array type whose component type is a concrete parameterized type. it is neither helpful nor type-safe.
+- use arrays of raw types, arrays of unbounded wildcard parameteriezd types, or collections of concrete parameteriezd types as a workaround.
+- an array reference variable with parameterized component type):

+	Pair<String,String>[] arr = null;  // fine
+	arr = new Pair<String,String>[2] ; // error: generic array creation